Dynamic Panel Data Modeling using Maximum Likelihood

 Main Suggested Readings:

-Abstract: Panel data make it possible both to control for unobserved confounders and to allow for lagged, reciprocal causation.
+Abstract: Panel data make it possible both to control for unobserved confounders and allow for lagged, reciprocal causation.
 Trying to do both at the same time, however, leads to serious estimation difficulties.
 In the econometric literature, these problems have been solved by using lagged instrumental variables together with the generalized method of moments (GMM).
-Here we show that the same problems can be solved by maximum likelihood estimation implemented with standard software packages for structural equation modeling (SEM).
+Here we show that the same problems can be solved by maximum likelihood (ML) estimation implemented with standard software packages for structural equation modeling (SEM).
 Monte Carlo simulations show that the ML-SEM method is less biased and more efficient than the GMM method under a wide range of conditions.
 ML-SEM also makes it possible to test and relax many of the constraints that are typically embodied in dynamic panel models.

 Williams, Richard, Paul D. Allison and Enrique Moral-Benito.
 (In progress; last revised November 21, 2016. "xtdpdml: Linear Dynamic Panel-Data Estimation using Maximum Likelihood and Structural Equation Modeling."
 Note: This paper focuses on how to use the xtdpdml command.
 Also here are the slides (PDF and Powerpoint) for an earlier version of the paper that was presented at the 2015 Stata Users Conference in Columbus, Ohio.